malessandrini/boswars-user-manual/boswars-manual-en.md

-(Disclaimer: this is an independent project, author of this manual is not part of the game development team ([Bos Wars](https://www.boswars.org/) is (C) 2004-2013 by Tina Petersen Jensen, Francois Beerten et al., and realesed as free software under GPL v.2 license).
+(Disclaimer: this is an independent project, author of this manual is not part of the game development team ([Bos Wars](https://www.boswars.org/) is (C) 2004-2013 by Tina Petersen Jensen, Francois Beerten et al., and released as free software under GPL v.2 license).
 As such 1) This work may not be 100% accurate, and 2) Game authors must not be bothered for problems in this manual.)